 Systemic Justice is hiring a

-Systemic Justice is looking for a Communications Assistant to help us communicate about our work to radically transform how the law works for communities fighting for racial, social, and economic justice.
+Systemic Justice is looking for a Head of Communications to help us radically transform how the law works for communities fighting for racial, social, and economic justice.

 About Systemic Justice